Gaia (spacecraft): GaiaNIR

 GaiaNIR (Gaia Near Infra-Red) is a proposed successor of Gaia in the near-infrared.
-The mission would enlarge the current catalog with sources that are only (or better) visible in the near-infrared, at the cost of less precise measurements than an equivalent visible-light mission due to the broader diffraction pattern at longer wavelengths.
-It would at the same time improve the star parallax and particularly proper motion accuracy by revisiting the sources of the Gaia catalog.
+The mission would enlarge the current catalogue with sources that are only (or better) visible in the near-infrared, at the cost of less precise measurements than an equivalent visible-light mission due to the broader diffraction pattern at longer wavelengths.
+It would at the same time improve the star parallax and particularly proper motion accuracy by revisiting the sources of the Gaia catalogue.
 One of the main challenges in building GaiaNIR is the low technology readiness level of near-infrared time delay and integration detectors but recent progress with Avalanche photodiode detectors (APDs) is overcoming this.
 In a 2017 ESA report two alternative concepts using conventional near-infrared detectors and de-spin mirrors were proposed but even without the development of NIR TDI detectors the technological challenge will likely increase the cost over an ESA M-class mission and might need shared cost with other space agencies.
 One possible partnership with US institutions was proposed.
 Since then the European Space Agency Science Programme Voyage 2050 has selected the theme of "Galactic Ecosystem with Astrometry in the Near-infrared" as one of two potential L-class missions to be implemented in the coming years thus boosting the chances for GaiaNIR which proposes exactly this.